DataDog/documentation/content/en/events/guides/migrating_to_new_events_features.md

 The following timeline applies to US-based customers:

 <strong>March 5, 2022</strong> - New Events Explorer and analytics are accessible.
-Datadog began to migrate customer dashboards and monitors not managed using the API.
+Datadog begins to migrate customer dashboards and monitors not managed using the API.

 <strong>April 30, 2022</strong> - The event stream is retired in favor of the Event Explorer.